intel/nauta/docs/user-guide/actions/view_exp_tensorbd.md

 Press Ctrl-C key to close a port forwarding process...
 ```

-This command launches a local browser.
-If the command was run with the --no-launch option, then you need to copy the returned URL into a web browser.
+This command will launch a local browser.
+If the command was run with the `--no-launch` option, then you need to copy the returned URL into a web browser.
 TensorBoard is launched with graphs showing the experiment’s results (as shown above).

 You can also launch TensorBoard and with the `nctl experiment view` command:

-`nctl experiment view -tensorboard <experiment-name>`
+`nctl experiment view --tensorboard <experiment-name>`

-This command exposes a TensorBoard instance with data from the named experiment as above.
+**Note:** This command exposes a TensorBoard instance with data from the named experiment shown above.

 # MNIST Example

-You can try out TensorBoard with MNIST classifier `mnist_tensorboard.py` from python examples.
-You can find it in `examples' folder.
+You can try out TensorBoard with MNIST classifier `mnist_tensorboard.py` from Python examples in the `examples` folder.
 Run:

 ```
-nctl experiment submit -p cpu 1 -p memory 2Gi examples/mnist_tensorboard.py -n tb-example nctl exp view -tb tb-example
+nctl experiment submit -p cpu 1 -p memory 8Gi examples/mnist_tensorboard.py -n tb-example nctl exp view -tb tb-example
 ```
-Note that `mnist_tensorboard.py` requires at least 2Gi of memory.
+**Note:** `mnist_tensorboard.py` requires at least 8Gi of memory.

 ----------------------

 ## Return to Start of Document

 * [README](../README.md)
 ----------------------